The definitive guide to streaming services in Ireland

 There's now a host of streaming services available for Irish viewers to choose from.
 Here’s all you need to know about the best ones.

-Long gone are the days when Netflix was the only streaming service in town.
-There's now a host of streaming services entertaining Irish audiences.
+There's now a host of streaming services on offer to Irish audiences.
 But with so many options available it's become pretty difficult to know where to start when trying to choose one!
+Or have you chosen too many and are now trying to decide which ones to cut back on?

 Well, to help you decide either way, we've waded through all the top streaming platforms to bring you the definitive guide to the biggest and the best of the services now available in Ireland.